 John Muir College admitted its first students in the fall of 1967 and moved to its present quarters in 1970.
 The college was named for John Muir (1838–1914), a Scottish immigrant who became a famous California naturalist, conservationist, and author.
 Muir explored much of North America, including the Sierra Nevada and Alaska, and worked for many years for the cause of conservation and the establishment of national parks and forests.
 Please visit our website at http://muir.ucsd.edu.

 Inspired by John Muir’s remarkable life, Muir College stresses the spirit of individual choice and responsibility within the framework of a strong and supportive community.
 It encourages awareness of environmental issues and involvement in environmental preservation and sustainability both on and off campus.
 The interdisciplinary minor in environmental studies was started and continues to flourish at Muir College.
-The college has established an individualized major called the Muir Special Project and has inaugurated an exchange program with Dartmouth College, one of the most distinguished undergraduate institutions in the United States.
 By these and other means, the college maintains the heritage of the remarkable man for whom it was named.

 To receive a degree of bachelor of arts or bachelor of science, a Muir College student must